Canine Hypothyroidism Symptoms Skin Lesions

 Hypothyroidism in dogs is more common in 4 – 10 years old dogs, and many breeds including boxers are comparatively more prone to this condition.
 This is a progressive condition, which becomes worse with age.

-That is why in your 9.5 year old boxer is showing rapid development of this disease making it increasingly hard to manage.
+this disease making it increasingly hard to manage.
 Additionally, symptoms such as weight loss, loss of dog skin condition which usually starts with alopecia (hair loss), skin lesions spreading from the dorsal to ventral surface and in the inner thighs and hyper pigmentation along with nodular lesions represents different degrees of canine hypothyroidism.